-(a) To be eligible for the award of Master of Health a candidate shall successfully complete not less than twelve (12) units comprising:
+- (a) To be eligible for the award of Master of Public Health Leadership a candidate shall successfully complete not less than twelve (12) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these Rules; and - (ii) one (1) to two (2) units from Part B of the Schedule: and - (iii) seven (7) to eight (8) units from Part C of the Schedule, depending on the number of units taken from Part B, with a maximum four (4) Research units. - (b) To be eligible for the award of Graduate Diploma of Public Health Leadership a candidate shall successfully complete not less than eight (8) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these rules; and

-- (i) all units listed in Part A of the Schedule of Units attached to these Rules: and - (ii) seven (7) units from Part B of the Schedule. - (b) To be eligible for the award of Graduate Diploma of Public Health a candidate shall successfully complete not less than eight (8) units comprising: - four (4) units from those listed in Part A of the Schedule of Units attached these Rules, but not both of the Issues and Methods in Research units: and - (ii) four (4) units from Part C of the Schedule. - (c) To be eligible for the award of Graduate Diploma of Public Health with a specialisation in Leadership a candidate shall successfully complete not less than eight (8) units comprising: - (i) four (4) units from those listed in Part a of the Schedule of Units attached to these Rules, but not both of the Issues and Methods in Research units; and - (ii) four (4) units from Part B of the Schedule. - (d) To be eligible for the award of Graduate Certificate in Public Health a candidate shall successfully complete four (4) units from those listed in Part A of the Schedule of Units attached these Rules, but not both of the Issues and Methods in Research units. - (e) A candidate who while enrolled for the Master of Public Health has completed the requirements for the Graduate Diploma of Public Health may elect to be awarded the Graduate Diploma of Public Health following withdrawal from candidature for the Masters degree. - (f) A candidate who while enrolled for the Master of Public Health has completed
+- (ii) one (1) to two (2) units from Part B of the Schedule: and - (iii) three (3) to four (4) units from Part C of the Schedule, depending on the number of units taken from Part B, with a minimum of two (2) Research Project units if a Research Project is undertaken. - (c) To be eligible for the award of Graduate Certificate of Public Health Leadership a candidate shall successfully complete not less than four (4)) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these Rules; and - (ii) one (1) unit from either Part B or Part C, excluding units for the Research Project. - (d) A candidate who while enrolled for the Master of Public Health Leadership has completed the requirements for the Graduate Diploma of Public Health Leadership may elect to be awarded the Graduate Diploma of Public Health Leadership following withdrawal from candidature for the Masters degree. - (e) A candidate who while enrolled for the Master of Public Health Leadership has completed the requirements for the Graduate Certificate in Public Health Leadership may elect to be awarded the Graduate Certificate in Public Health Leadership following withdrawal from candidature for the Masters degree. - (f) A candidate who while enrolled for the Graduate Diploma of Public Health Leadership has completed the requirements for the Graduate Certificate in Public Health Leadership may elect to be awarded the Graduate Certificate in Public Health Leadership following withdrawal from candidature for the Graduate Diploma award.

-- the requirements for the Graduate Certificate in Public Health may elect to be awarded the Graduate Certificate in Public Health following withdrawal from candidature for the Masters degree. - (g) A candidate who while enrolled for the Graduate Diploma of Public Health has completed the requirements for the Graduate Certificate in Public Health may elect to be awarded the Graduate Certificate in Public Health following withdrawal from candidature for the Graduate Diploma award.
+- (a) Candidates for the Master of Public Health Leadership who have completed the requirements of the Graduate Diploma of Public Health Leadership may be granted advanced standing for up to eight (8) units. - (b) Candidates for the Master of Public Health Leadership or the Graduate Diploma of Public Health Leadership who have completed the requirements of the Graduate Certificate of Public Health Leadership may be granted advanced standing for up to four (4) units. - (c) Candidates undertaking the Master of Public Health Leadership or Graduate Diploma of Public Health Leadership or Graduate Certificate of Public Health Leadership may apply to transfer to the Master of Public Health with advanced standing for the units that they have completed providing that they have met an academic standard deemed equivalent Honours 2 Level 1 and that they are able to satisfy all the requirements for the award of Master of Public Health.

-- (a) Candidates for the Master of Public Health who have completed the requirements of the Graduate Diploma of Public Health may be granted advanced standing for up to eight (8) units. - (b) Candidates for the Master of Public Health or the Graduate Diploma of Public Health who have completed the requirements of the Graduate Certificate of Public Health may be granted advanced standing for up to four (4) units.
+CMM00705 Health and Epidemiology CMM03197 Leadership in Public Health CMM03140 Evidence-Based Practice

-CMM00705 Health and Epidemiology CMM03197 Leadership in Public Health HEA00501 Issues and Methods in Research I HEA00502 Issues and Methods in Research II CMM03140 Evidence-Based Practice
+HEA00501 Issues and Methods in Research I HEA00502 Issues and methods in Research II